Ensuring Safety with NSPIRE: Training the Next Generation

 NSPIRE 3

-Let’s take a closer look at the Cabinet and Storage standard:
+Let’s take a closer look at the Cabinet and Storage standards:

 NSPIRE 4

-Get Certified: The NSPIRE for Public Housing and NSPIRE for Housing Choice Voucher courses
+Get Certified: The NSPIRE for Public Housing and NSPIRE-V courses

 NSPIRE is a significant change in inspection for HUD-assisted housing, making it essential for all public housing employees—from inspectors and supervisors to property managers and housing professionals—to wrap their heads around the model.
 HAI Group Online Training’s NSPIRE for Public Housing Certification and NSPIRE-V Certification courses, led by Nan McKay trainer and inspector Morgan Petragallo, are now available.
 Watch the video below to learn more about the courses and what you can expect from them: